I’ve always wanted to do something important with my life; I’ve felt this way as long as I can remember.

 - Visitors decide to enter their email to get the report delivered to their inbox, or not.

 Why it works: There’s a full 10-minute explainer video where Clay Collins explains the reasons this works so well, but here’s a quick overview:

 - Simplicity of design with an extremely focused offer

-- Showing a human face looking at the sales copy results (research has shown, see video for the specific study) in visitors being more likely to read the text offer presented to them.
+- Showing a human face looking at the sales copy results (research has shown, see the video for the specific study) in visitors being more likely to read the text offer presented to them.